dpsrv/dpsrv/README.md

 Distributed Personal Server

-The goal for this project is to setup multiple personal servers in different locations that provide redundancy for applications through mirroring and replication where appropriate.
+The goal of this project is to setup multiple personal servers in different locations that provide redundancy for applications through mirroring and replication.

-> I built it for Mac, but it may work on other systems.
+> My instructions are for Mac, but they may work on other systems too.

 ## Host setup

 ### VirtualBox
 > Used to run the docker host.
+VirtualBox can start at Mac's boot, and thus so can containers.
+Docker Desktop is a user app and can't start at boot without some serious OSX specific shamanic dances.

 Download and install [VirtualBox](https://www.virtualbox.org/wiki/Downloads).